liquiidio/UnityPluginSuiteGitbook/custom/examples/example_a.md

 #### Create Transaction

-**NOTE: using anonymous objects and / or properties as action data is not supported on WEBGL Unity exports Use data as dictionary or strongly typed objects with fields.**
+**NOTE: Using anonymous objects and/or properties as action data is not supported on WEBGL Unity exports.
+Use data as dictionary or strongly typed objects with fields.**

 ```csharp